 - Preserve evidence.
 Secure your car and other vehicles in the accident.
 They are evidence.
 Be sure they are salvaged so that experts hired by your lawyer can study them for proof of what happened in the accident.

 - Secure truck and driver data.
 Truck drivers are required to maintain driving logs.
 The company that owns the truck and hires the driver has computer records about the driver and about each truck, its maintenance record and other details.
-Trucks also carry on-board black boxes.These records can be critical to understanding what happened in a truck accident and substantiating your claim.
+Trucks also carry on-board black boxes.These records can be critical to understanding what happened in an accident and substantiating your claim.
 They must be secured before they can be lost or destroyed.Jacoby & Meyers and their accident reconstruction experts will use them to understand how the accident happened and who was responsible.Jacoby & Meyers will also make sure these vital pieces of evidence remain available.